labomics/midas/docs/source/tutorials/basics/inputs.rst

     ./dataset_path/batch_0/vec/
         mod1/
-            0000.csv  # Represents a vector of a cell (no header or column names) 0001.csv
+            0000.csv  # Represents a vector of a cell (no header or index) 0001.csv
             ...
         mod2/